Hai Zi: Biography

-Zha Haisheng was born in an agricultural family of Zhawan，a small village in Anhui Province.
+Zha Haisheng was born in an agricultural family of Zhawan, a small village in Anhui Province.
 He spent his childhood in traditional Chinese rural areas when the whole country was involved in the Cultural Revolution.
 In 1979, he was enrolled in Peking University at the age of 15.
 He began to write poems as a student in early 1980s, building a strong friendship with the two poets Xi Chuan and Luo Yihe.
 After graduation, he worked in China University of Political Science and Law.
 He kept sending his own poems written in an extremely dull environment of life to different newspapers and publishers but was hardly accepted.
 He remained unknown to common readers until his death.

 Hai Zi was fascinated with Tibetan culture and Qigong in his last years.
 He ended his life by lying in front of a train not far from Shanhaiguan near his 25th birthday.
 A bag with a Bible, a book of selected stories by Joseph Conrad, Walden by Henry David Thoreau, and The Kon-Tiki Expedition by Thor Heyerdahl was found beside his body.
 His death is now regarded as an important event in modern Chinese literature with some suggesting it symbolizes "the sacrifice of the agricultural civilization".

-Not long after his death, most of his works were published by major publishers of China and were spread rapidly over the country.
+In a writing two days before his death, Zha alleged that two people (Chang Yuan and Chang's wife Sun Ge) involved in researching special capacities of the human body (i.e., paranormal abilities), had used "Daoist witchcraft" to make him hear voices.
+Zha also wrote, "If I'm struck down by sudden death, schizophrenia, or suicide, the blame lies with them.
+They must be held criminally responsible."

 Legacy

 Hai Zi has become one of the most quoted poets after the New Culture Movement.
 His mystical life and death remain an important topic of Chinese literature and society.
-A cult of Hai Zi involves young people from all over China since the 1990s, though he is still not entirely accepted by older experts.
+He has gained a cult following, largely involving young people from all over China since the 1990s.

-Hai Zi's poems have a strong influence on the popular culture in Mainland China.
-Some of his poems have been set to songs.

 Hai Zi's poem Facing the Sea, with Spring Blossoms is inferred and mentioned several times in the Hong Kong movie McDull, Prince de la Bun.

 Many coastal places of China are regarded as the one described in the poem Facing the Sea, with Spring Blossoms.
 But according to some research about the life of the poet, the beach of Xichong in Shenzhen is the most probable place.